 The Black Student Coalition aims to establish and maintain a spirit of solidarity and support among the black students; to recognize the contributions of black persons to the college; and to embrace the diverse origins of the community.
-Visit the BSC website.

 Davidson International Association is open to all students interested in promoting cultural awareness and global interdependence.
 DIA seeks to provide a forum to address international concerns and foster greater cultural harmony.

 Dean Rusk Global Corps conceives and implements programs, sponsors cultural events, and finds creative ways to share international news with the campus community.
-Our goal is to foster a campus culture that engages students on global issues and provides them with an international perspective.
+Their goal is to foster a campus culture that engages students on global issues and provides them with an international perspective.

 MENASA is an organization that focuses on addressing political and current event topics relating to all areas of the Middle East.
 MENASA also strives to spread cultural awareness on campus through Middle Eastern-themed events and parties involving food, music, dancing, costume, and other cultural traditions from various parts of the diverse region.
-Visit the MENASA website.